GM82Project/gm82core/readme.txt

 [globals]

-There's no color coding for those, but they're available as constants.
+There's no color coding for those, but they're available as variables.

 fps_real
     Gives a slightly faster, but less accurate, measure of frames per second.